Do you want to start Gym business plan?

 - To expand our range of services and include more games and activities

-- To earn a profit margin of $45k/month by our third year.
+- To earn a profit margin of at least $45k/month by the third year

 - To scale up the business in different US states